 Are you tired of emailing yourself whenever you want to remember a book title, picture, link, address, or document?
 Well, I have a solution for you!
 I worked on a team of 5 (I was the main front-end developer) to create Muna (which means "to remember" in Icelandic, catchy huh?), which attempts to provide a fast and easy way to copy/paste text, images, and files between various devices.
 This saves you the trouble of having to login to an email service or download an application such as Dropbox.
 A database residing on a server provides persistent storage and retrieval of any data uploaded by a user.
 A webpage hosted on the same server allows users to manage their data from any computer, tablet, or smartphone!
 Additionally, this project provides a desktop application that can be installed for even more streamlined performance on any Windows computer.
 Once installed, the user simply has to highlight text and press a hotkey to upload that text to the database.
 We use Facebook login so the user doesn't even have to remember another password or login to yet another site.

-Feel free to check out Muna here, our infomercial for Muna, and let me know if you'd like to see our final presentation!
+We recently took Muna offline, but you can still see our infomercial here, and let me know if you'd like to see our final presentation!

 For the first annual Startup Weekend Ames, I worked on a team to create Finddit (pronouced "find it"), a mobile application to help you find your things.
 At Startup Weekend I was on the Best Pitch List for the first portion (where we present initial ideas).
 To use Finddit, a user simply marks what location they want to save (say, where they last left their bike), and they have the option to leave notes and take a picture as well.
 My team worked and created a working web application and Android application, as well as a business plan and popular Facebook page.
 Finddit is not available right now, but a few of us on the team are continuing to work on it probably as you read this to make working, attractive applications for every platform.